NethServer/nethsecurity-docs/README.rst

    make gettext
    sphinx-intl update -p _build/gettext -l it

-You can contribute to the translation by accessing [Weblate](https://hosted.weblate.org/projects/ns8/nethsecurity//).
+You can contribute to the translation by accessing `Weblate <https://hosted.weblate.org/projects/ns8/nethsecurity-docs/>`_.

 Documentation style guidelines
 ==============================